kd-labs/dotfiles/README.md

 # dotfiles

-repo for dotfiles for zsh, tmux, karabiner, nvim
+repo for dotfiles for zsh, tmux, karabiner, nvim, kanata